-Whether using the original 1995/1997 guidelines or the 2021 new office/outpatient code guidelines for selecting the level of E/M service, the question arises about what counts as prescription drug management.
+Whether selecting a level of service for an E/M encounter, the question arises about what counts as prescription drug management.
 In both sets of guidelines, it appears in the moderate medical decision making (MDM) row.

 The question arises, should we credit prescription drug management for new prescriptions, medication adjustments, and renewals?
 My answer has always been yes.
 Neither the original guidelines or the new guidelines say that a new prescription or change is needed in order to credit prescription drug management.
 At least one national payer, Anthem, has edited the original table or risk to indicate that renewal is low MDM and a new or changed prescription is moderate.